jamsnxs/hyprpuccin/README.md

 # About

-|> **Catppuccin Cartel ☕🐱**, a.k.a. the Frappe Mafia
+> **Catppuccin Cartel ☕🐱**, a.k.a. the Frappe Mafia

-This rice is meant to be quit simple but fancy stuffs on it.
+This rice is meant to be quite simple but having fancy stuffs on it.